The Vigilance process in Post-Market Surveillance

-Learn the process of Vigilance within Post-Market Surveillance when monitoring medical device safety under the Medical Device Regulation
+Learn the process of Vigilance within Post-Market Surveillance when monitoring medical device safety under the EU MDR

 - 4 minutes read